PiSupply/PiJuice/README.md

 Attached is charge discharge test log, with charge level and voltage printed every minute during charging and discharging.
 There is initial rise during charging to over 50%, but discharge is pretty linear.

 Last but not least, we will likely try to fix this in a future software update based on practical test data - but a) this is not a huge priority and b) it will need more test data than we are able to get right now (multiple boards over long period charging and discharging in different scenarios)

+## Content

+We just wanted to give you an idea here, or where we will be putting all this content:

+There is a "quick start guide" in the package which you can see here.
+As you can see it's pretty basic but really the PiJuice is quite intuitive and very easy to use.
+There will also be more technical information going up on the PiJuice GitHub here - https://github.com/PiSupply/PiJuice And also a lot of picture guides and tutorials going up on our Maker Zone - https://www.pi-supply.com/make We will likely have the pinouts available at http://pinout.xyz We will also have tutorials on Instructables and Hackster.io